This is it, your only chance. You can make it. You HAVE to make it.

 The waves looked big even from afar.
 Each one moved the rocks in a rolling thunder.
 Fear dried my throat.
-I tried to voice my concern without looking like a sissy but Marius' excitement filled the air.
-Madness sparkled from his eyes.
+I tried to voice my concern without looking like a sissy but Marius' excitement overwhelmed me.
+He watched and grinned, as madness sparkled from his eyes.
 “Come on, it will be fun!”

 Waves come in sets, from ten to twenty per set.
-We walked around the bay to access the surf spot.
+We went around the bay to access the surf spot.
 The plan was to wait on the rocks for the last wave of the set, jump in and paddle fast around the break.
 We walked on slippery boulders to get closer.
-On the last rock, I lost balance and fell in the water.
-A wall of white water was rushing toward me like an avalanche.
+On the last rock, I lost balance and fell in the water, at the worst possible time.
+A wall of white water came down on me like an avalanche.
 That was the first wave of the set.

-I dove as deep as I could but the current was too strong.
-I didn't know up from down.
+I dove as deepas I could, didn't know up from down.
 Everything was black.
 I hung to my leash and pulled toward the surface.
-The wave had washed me away.
+The current was too strong, it washed me away a few hundred meters from the rocks.
 I emerged, gasping and panting.
 Another wave was coming, a bigger one...
 Fuck.

-Every time I crawled back to the surface another wall was on me.
-The ocean pulled me by the ankle underwater in a sadistic whipping.
+I dove again, and every time I crawled back to the surface another wall was on me.
+The waves pulled me underwater in a sadistic whipping.
 The next ten minutes were a battle for survival.
 The last wave of the set left me clinging to my board like a castaway, begging for mercy.
-But the ocean knows no mercy.

 I had only a brief window before the next set.
-Exhausted, I focused on each inhale, on each stroke.
-And in a desperate effort, I paddled around the first wave but was still in the danger zone.
-A second wave was coming, bigger, faster.
-I did not have the stamina to outlive a second pounding.
-Contemplating the prospect of my own death, I paddled frenetically away.
-Fueled by fear and a survival instinct, I made it past the break.
-I made it past the break.
+Exhausted, I focused on each inhale, on each arm stroke.
+I paddled around the first wave desperately, but was still in the danger zone.
+I did not have the stamina for a second pounding.
+Fueled by fear and a survival instinct I paddled frenetically away.
+The second wave came too close but did not pull me down.
+I had made it past the break.

-Out in the water I sat on my board and puked.
-For an hour and a half, I watched Nature lash its wrath from the distance.
-I was terrified, unable to move, in shock.
+I sat on my board and in a surge of relief and exhaustion, I puked my guts out.
+Then, terrified and in shock, I watched Nature lash its wrath from afar.
+For an hour and a half, I waited helplessly on my board.
 But this was El Salvador.
-There was no boat, no jet ski, no helicopter and no possible rescue.
-I was completely on my own.
+There was no boat, no jet ski, no cavalry for the rescue.
+I was my own.
 And now what?

-I paddled toward it, timing my position and gradually increasing my speed.
-I looked over my shoulder and charged, giving in my last breath.
-The wave lifted me and in a blink I was on my feet.
-Then began an exhilarating descent.
-The wave looked like a moving mountain, bucking to get me out of its back.
+I paddled toward it, timed my position and gradually increased my speed.
+I looked over my shoulder and charged, head down.
+The wave lifted me and in a blink, I was on my feet.
+Then began an exhilarating descent, so fast my board was shaking and tapping against the water.
+I was riding down a moving mountain bucking to get me out.
 Just stay on the wave, just stay on the wave.

-I crouched on my board and drew a safe line in the centre of the wave face, focused on balance.
-It took me a few seconds to realize...
-The moving water under my feet, the rush, the excitement.
-I was in a trance, all the way to the narrow passage.
-I grabbed my board and sprinted over the sharp rocks.
-Terra firma.
-My feet were bleeding, my breathing heavy.
-I collapsed on my back and started weeping.
+I crouched and drew a safe line in the centre of the wave face.
+Focused on maintaining balance, I did not realize until a few seconds in...
+The water under my feet, the rush, the excitement.
+I was riding a 8-foot wave all the way to the narrow passage.
+At knee hight, I grabbed my board and sprinted over the sharp rocks, with the current pulling me back.
+In a last effort, I pushed through.
+My feet were bleeding and my breathing was heavy.
+I jumped on the stairs, dropped my board and collapsed on my back.
 It was over.